+Pursuant to the FY 2019

+Appropriations Act, no more than 10

+percent of the funds made available for

+BUILD Transportation grants (or \$90

+million) may be awarded to projects in

+a single State.
+The Act also directs that

+not more than 50 percent of the funds

+provided for BUILD Transportation

+grants (or \$450 million) shall be used for

+projects located in rural areas with

+population equal to or less than

-Pursuant to the FY 2018 Appropriations Act, no more than 10 percent of the funds made available for BUILD Transportation Discretionary Grants (or \$150 million) may be awarded to projects in a single State.
-The Act also directs that not less than 30 percent of the funds provided for BUILD Transportation Discretionary Grants (or \$450 million) shall be used for projects located in rural areas.
+200,000, and directs that not more than 50 percent of the funds provided for BUILD Transportation grants (or \$450 million) shall be used for projects located in urbanized areas with a population of more than 200,000.
 Further, DOT must take measures to ensure an equitable geographic distribution of grant funds, an appropriate balance in addressing the needs of urban and rural areas, and investment in a variety of transportation modes.